Increasing HCAHPS Through Better Medication Communication

 The HCAHPS questions covering medication communication are:

-• Question 13.
+Question 13.
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?

-• Question 14.
+Question 14.
 Before giving you any new medicine, how often did hospital staff describe possible side effects in a way you could understand?

-• Question 22.
+Question 22.
 When I left the hospital, I clearly understood the purpose for taking each of my medications.

-This focus on medication communication is not surprising, given that medication compliance is one of the highest-impact factors affecting patient safety.[3]
+This focus on medication communication is not surprising, given that medication adherence is one of the highest-impact factors affecting patient safety.
 Medication errors are a leading cause of death, estimated to cause 44,000 to 98,000 deaths each year in the United States — more than the number caused by motor vehicle accidents.
-Medication errors cause a fifth of hospital readmissions,[4] and for certain conditions, such as heart failure, they can be the best predictor of whether a patient will be readmitted to the hospital.[5]
+Medication errors cause a fifth of hospital readmissions, and for certain conditions, such as heart failure, they can be the best predictor of whether a patient will be readmitted to the hospital.

 Clear communication is critical to help avoid medication errors.
 Patients must know what they are taking, why they are taking it, and how to take it.
-But there can be a big gap when it comes to medication communication in the hospital.
-A recent study in JAMA reported that 27% of patients received no verbal instruction on medication changes at all before hospital discharge and 53% were informed about medication changes but not the reason for them.
-This could explain why around 50% of patients are not taking their medications as prescribed.[6]
+However, there can be a big gap when it comes to medication communication in the hospital.
+A recent study in JAMA reported that 27% of patients received no verbal instruction on medication changes before hospital discharge and 53% were informed about medication changes but not the reason for them.
+This could explain why around 50% of patients are not taking their medications as prescribed.

 It may also be difficult to locate and print out information to cover all the medications patients are taking.
 In one study, hospital nurses identified problems they faced with medication teaching.
 They cited lack of available quality patient medication handouts, limited time to educate, and uncertainty about how much was expected of them.